UniversalDependencies/UD_English-LinES/README.txt

 and Case, when relevant.

 The mapping from language-specific part-of-speech tags to universal tags was done automatically.
-There are no other tags than universal tags, but there may be errors.

-There is no feature annotation in this version.
+Errors have been corrected when found but there may still be some errors remaining.

 SYNTAX